Bachelor of Criminology Bachelor of Forensic Science 48 months Undergraduate Programme By University of Technology Sydney |TopUniversities

 On Campus

-The Bachelor of Criminology Bachelor of Forensic Science prepares students to respond to the changing nature of crime in the 21st century by addressing the realities of crime and forensics in an increasingly digital and transnational age.
-Students develop a skill set that combines enabling sciences, social sciences, in-depth understandings of forensic science and crime in the context of their chosen specialisations in both components of the course.
+The Bachelor of Criminology and Bachelor of Forensic Science program prepares students to address the evolving nature of crime, disorder and threats to public safety and security in the 21st century, focusing on the crime and forensics in a digital and transnational age.
+Students acquire a skill set that combines enabling sciences, social sciences, and in-depth knowledge of forensic science and crime, tailored to their chosen specialisations in both components of the course.
+In the Bachelor of Criminology and Bachelor of Forensic Science program, students choose one of four majors: • Chemistry • Biology • Crime Scene Investigation • Digital Forensics

-This course provides students with a thorough understanding of how forensic science and criminology can solve and prevent crime.
-This is a hands-on course using world-class facilities that are modelled on operational laboratories.
+This program provides a comprehensive understanding of how forensic science and criminology can solve and prevent crime.
+It is a hands-on course utilising world-class facilities modelled on operational laboratories.

 This degree combines theory and practice to address industry needs for an applied approach to criminology and specifically addresses the increasingly digital and transnational dimensions of crime.
 Students work with data sets, tools, problems and cases used in industry and contributed by UTS partners to be work-ready.